TalhaK-20/The-Cubo-Version-0.4/README.md

 - **Immersive Environments:** Explore meticulously designed worlds filled with stunning visuals and immersive environments that draw players into the game's universe.
 - **Dynamic Characters:** Encounter a variety of dynamic characters, each with their own unique traits and personalities, adding depth to the gaming experience.
 - **Challenging Levels:** Navigate through challenging levels that test your skills and offer a rewarding sense of accomplishment upon completion.
-- **Customizable Controls:** Enjoy the flexibility of customizable controls, allowing players to tailor their gaming experience according to their preferences.
 - **Interactive Elements:** Interact with a variety of in-game elements, including objects, puzzles, and obstacles, to progress through the game.

 ## Technologies Used:
 - **Unity Engine:** Utilized for game development, providing a robust framework for creating interactive and visually appealing games.
-- **C# Programming Language:** Leveraged to implement game logic, scripting behaviors, and creating interactive elements within the game.
+- **C# Programming Language:** Leveraged to implement game logic, scripting behaviours, and creating interactive elements within the game.
-- **Graphics and Animation:** Employed Unity's built-in tools for graphics rendering and animation to bring the game's world and characters to life.
 - **Audio Integration:** Integrated sound effects and background music to enhance the overall gaming experience and immersion.

 ## Development Process: